rodrigocfd/svelte-mini-router/README.md

 ### Navigating

-Programmatically navigating to a route:
+Programmatically navigating to a route with `navigate` function:

 ```ts
 import {navigate} from 'svelte-mini-router';